-Figure 17.
+Figure 21.
 Tracking Modes

-The master ZL2005 device in a tracking group is defined as the device that has the highest target output voltage within the group.
+The master ZL2005P device in a tracking group is defined as the device that has the highest target output voltage within the group.
 This master device will control the ramp rate of all tracking devices and is not configured for tracking mode.
-A delay of at least 10 ms must be configured into the master device using the DLY0/1 pins, and the user may also configure a specific ramp rate using the SS0/1 pins.
-Any device that is configured for tracking mode will ignore its soft-start delay and ramp time settings (SS0/1 and DLY0/1 pins) and its output will take on the turn-on/ turn-off characteristics of the reference voltage present at the VTRK pin.
-The tracking mode for all other devices can be set by connecting a resistor from the SS1 pin to ground according to Table 24.
+A delay of at least 10 ms must be configured into the master device, and the user may also configure a specific ramp rate using PMBus.

+Any device that is configured for tracking mode will ignore its soft-start delay and ramp time settings and its output will take on the turn-on/turn-off characteristics of the reference voltage present at the VTRK pin.

+The tracking mode for all other devices can be set by PMBus.
 All of the ENABLE pins in the tracking group must be connected together and driven by a single logic source.